tinfoil-knight/tinfoil-knight.github.io/content/notes/Scalable Analysis on Dynamic Semi-Structured Data (2024).md

 ## Sinew

-The key insight of the Sinew paper is that you can logical structure of the data that doesn't need to match the physical representation.
+The key insight of the Sinew paper is that the logical structure of the data that doesn't need to match the physical representation.
 - Logical schema is the merged schema of all records in the table.
 - Physical schema is partitioned into physical and virtual columns.
 - Physical columns are materialized and stored in their own column (or row in a row-oriented DB).